justlucdewit/justlucdewit.github.io/_posts/2022-05-31-js-function-caching.md

 });
 ```

-Now when we call `sumOf1Bil()` it will at first take the same 4 seconds to run (the result isnt put in cache yet), but when we run it again, it will be able to retrieve the result out of cache meaning it finishes running instantly.
+Now when we call `sumOf1Bil()` it will at first take the same 4 seconds to run (the result is not put in cache yet), but when we run it again, it will be able to retrieve the result out of the cache meaning it finishes running instantly.

 # Using a hash function to eliminate the key string
-Right now the cachify function needs a key string as first argument to store the result in cache.
-This is unneeded code, and can be pretty dangerous in big code bases when you accidently create conflicting keynames.
+Right now the cachify function needs a key string as the first argument to store the result in the cache.
+This is unneeded code and can be pretty dangerous in big codebases when you accidentally create conflicting key names.

-There is a way to eliminate the usage of these keys, by converting the `oldFunc` to a string, and running a hash function on it.
+There is a way to eliminate the usage of these keys, by converting the `oldFunc` to a string and running a hash function on it.
 A hash function is a function that takes a parameter (like a string), and based on that value returns a seemingly random integer, this integer will always be the same if the input string is the same.

-Javascript does not really have a good buildt in way of hashing a string, however we can ~~steal~~ copy/paste a very simple hashing algorythm from stack overflow [here](https://stackoverflow.com/a/65239086/11804669).
+Javascript does not really have a good build in way of hashing a string, however, we can ~~steal~~ copy/paste a very simple hashing algorithm from stack overflow [here](https://stackoverflow.com/a/65239086/11804669).

-In javascript you can convert a function to a string by putting that function into the `String()` constructor.
-When passing that string into the hashing function, we can get an integer which we can then use as the key into the cache dictionary.
+In Javascript, you can convert a function to a string by putting that function into the `String()` constructor.
+When passing that string into the hashing function, we can get an integer which we can then use as the key to the cache dictionary.

 ```javascript
 // Global cache